sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 The default event profile is stored at /etc/sonic/evprofile/default.json

 User can download the default event profile to a remote host.
-User can modify characteristics of certain events in the profile and can upload it back to the switch.
+User can modify characteristics of certain/all events in the profile and can upload it back to the switch.

 The updated profile will become custom profile.

-User can select any of the custom profiles under /etc/sonic/evprofile/ using 'event profile' command.
+User can have multiple custom profiles and can select any of the profiles under /etc/sonic/evprofile/ using 'event profile' command.

 The framework will sanity check the user selected profile and merges it with default characteristics of static_event_map.

-The framework genrates an event indicating that a new profile is in effect.
+The framework generates an event indicating that a new profile is in effect.

 If there are any outstanding alarms in the current alarm table, the framework removes those records for which enable is set to false in the new profile.
 System health status updated accordingly.

+Eventd starts using the merged map of characteristics for the all the newly generated events.

-The event profile is upgrade and downgrade compatible by taking only those attributes that are *known* to eventd.
+The event profile is upgrade and downgrade compatible by accepting only those attributes that are *known* to eventd.
 All the other attributes will remain to their default values.

 Sanity check rejects the profile if attributes contains values that are not known to eventd.

 To "remember" the selected custom profile across reboots, a persisting hidden symlink points to the selected custom profile.
-Config Migration hooks will be used to persist profile across an upgrade.
+Config Migration hooks will be used to persist custom profiles across an upgrade.

 The profile can also be applied through ztp.